-You may have reached a point where your baby is finally napping well in the day or sleeping well at night (or both!) and all of a sudden things go awry.
+BUT, just when you think everything is going well, all of a sudden things go awry.
 Your baby is fighting you to go to bed or they start waking more overnight or they start waking at 5 AM!
-What is going on?

 If you can rule out causes like over or under tiredness, hunger, room conditions or sickness and your baby is in the age brackets specified further down this article, you are left with the likelihood that it might be time to drop a nap.